ChloeDeng-bit/Digital-Library-Website/README.md

 /Database:
 Contains files related to database setup and table creation.
-/Scripts:
-Code for building the database and tables.

 ### Note:
 The physical structure of the project folders might differ from the logical structure described above.
 In reality, all code files may reside directly within the `/Website` folder.